Dark matter equation of state from rotational curves of galaxies: Introduction

-We have assumed spherical symmetry and a static and isotropic description for the dark matter fluid.
-These considerations reduce the number of unknowns, so that only one observation (the rotational curve profile) is enough to determine the equation of state.
+Since one of the strongest evidence for dark matter comes from the rotational curves, it is natural to relax the pressureless hypothesis at galactic scales when describing the dark matter as a fluid.
+In the present work, we show that if dark matter is described by a perfect isotropic fluid, assuming a spherical symmetric and static space-time, a functional relation between pressure and energy density emerges using only the rotational velocity profiles.
 If the isotropic assumption is relaxed, then it is needed another observation to determine the equation of state.
-Such observation can be the gravitational lensing, see for instance ~\cite{Faber:2005xc,Serra:2011jh,Nunez:2010ug}.
+Such observation can be the gravitational lensing, see for instance Faber \& Visser (2006), N\'u\~nez et al (2010), and Serra \& Romero (2011) for a further discussion on the topic.

+There are other works where both luminous and non-luminous matter is considered in axial symmetric space times with no pressure fluids, that is, models where the halo is rotating, see for instance (Cooperstock \& Tieu 2005a; Cooperstock \& Tieu 2005b; Cooperstock \& Tieu 2006; Cooperstock \& Tieu 2007; Cooperstock \& Tieu 2008; Carrick \& Cooperstock 2012)).
+It maigh be interesting to study in a future work those models and test the derivation of the equation of state for several halo models, as well as the Newtonian approximation in that case.

-The manuscript is organized as follows: In section \ref{perfect_fluid} we present the general relativity equations for a perfect fluid and discuss how one of the metric coefficients is completely determined by the rotational curve profile; we also present the Newtonian treatment.
-In section \ref{ajustes} we compute the equation of state by means of the rotational curves of LSB galaxies fitted by the Salucci profile \cite{Persic:1995ru}.
-We finally discuss some of the implications of the derived equation of state and conclude in section \ref{conclusions}.
+In order to show how to obtain the equation of state for the dark matter, we have organized the article as follows: In Section \ref{perfect_fluid} we present the general relativistic equations for an isotropic perfect fluid in a spherically symmetric and static spacetime, and discuss how one of the metric coefficients is completely determined by the rotational curve profile.
+Hence, the resulting system of three equations involves three unknowns: the dark matter fluid pressure and density, and the other metric coefficient, that is, the system is closed.